IABTechLab/uid2docs/docs/sharing/sharing-implementing.md

 # Implementing Tokenized Sharing

-UID2 tokenized sharing means sharing encrypted raw UID2s with authorized sharing participants.
-Setting up tokenized sharing requires some steps by each participant:
+UID2 tokenized sharing means sharing UID2 tokens with authorized sharing participants. the tokens might be either encrypted raw UID2s, or tokens generated directly from DII.

-Setting up UID2 sharing requires some steps by each participant:
+Setting up tokenized sharing to encrypt raw UID2s requires some steps by each participant:

 - The **sender**, who encrypts raw UID2s into UID2 sharing tokens and sends them to an authorized sharing participant.
 - The **receiver**, an authorized sharing participant who receives the UID2 sharing tokens and decrypts them.

 >NOTE: If you are a publisher who is sharing UID2 tokens in the bid stream, see [Tokenized Sharing for Publishers in the Bid Stream](sharing-tokenized.md#tokenized-sharing-for-publishers-in-the-bid-stream).

-## Sharing Steps: Summary
+## Tokenized Sharing Steps: Summary

-(**GWH_KT does this section, and the rest of this file, apply to both tokenized sharing and sharing raw UID2?
-Not modified as yet.
-Account setup applies to all, but not sure about the rest.
-And, do we want a parallel file for sharing raw UID2s?
-I think.**)

 At a very high level, the following are the steps to set up and configure sharing: